Chekka Chivantha Vaanam: Development

-Following a brief break after the release of Kaatru Veliyidai (2017), Mani Ratnam chose to begin pre-production on his next film by June 2017 and brought in composer A. R. Rahman and cinematographer Santosh Sivan for the project.
+Following a brief break after the release of his directorial project Kaatru Veliyidai (2017), Mani Ratnam chose to begin pre-production on his next film by July 2017 and brought in composer A. R. Rahman and cinematographer Santosh Sivan for the project.
+Siva Ananth was credited as the co-writer, while Bejoy Nambiar worked as one of the creative producers.
+Dhilip Subbarayan was signed to choreograph the stunt sequences, while Sharmishta Roy and Eka Lakhani were signed as the production designer and costume designer, respectively.
 In a 2022 interview with journalist Sudhir Srinivasan, Ratnam revealed that Mughal emperor Aurangzeb's battle for the throne was the inspiration for the film.